ryan-vance/ball-balancer/README.md

 This project demonstrates the ability to work as a team to design, create, and document a project that highlights concepts from ENGR 373: Linear Control Systems.
 Scope, specifications, and success criteria were determined by the students and approved by the advisor.

+## Project Scope & Specifications

+### Requirements

+Our team established three core requirements for this project:

+**Functionality**
+- Balance the ball at desired origin
+- Gather real-time data on ball position
+- Use feedback control to tilt platform accordingly

+**Repeatability**
+- Reliably move the ball to target positions
+- Maintain consistent performance across multiple trials

+**Learning Objectives**
+- Gain hands-on experience with control systems
+- Implement feedback controller from theory to practice
+- Integrate mechanical, electrical, and software components

+### Success Criteria

+- ✓ Reliably move ball to desired location, regardless of initial placement
+- ✓ Professional integration allowing for efficiency, functionality, and ease of use
+- ✓ Fast response with minimal overshoot - no accidental ball ejection

 ## Evaluation

 The ball-balancing robot successfully met all established project requirements, demonstrating a professional integration of hardware, software, and linear control theory.
 The system was evaluated based on functionality, repeatability, and construction quality.